s-johansson/monitoring-common-shell-library/README.md

 # Requirements

 * Bash 4
-* GNU getopt (sudo apt-get install util-unix)
+* getopt (from util-linux)
-* GNU cat (sudo apt-get install coreutils)
+* cat (GNU core utilities)
+* mktemp (GNU core utilities)
-* GNU bc (sudo apt-get install bc)
+* GNU bc

-On Debian and its derivates you quickly fulfil it with:
+On Debian and its derivatives you quickly fulfill those requirements with:

-    sudo apt-get install bash util-unix coreutil bc
+    sudo apt-get install bash util-unix coreutils bc

+# Package

+This **monitoring-common-shell-library** is also available as Debian package (.deb).
+Checkout https://apt.netshadow.net to locate the package.

 # Integration

-## Including
+## Including it

-The easiest way to include the functionality into your monitoring plugin, **source** functions.sh.
+The easiest way, to include the libraries functionality into your monitoring plugin, is to **source** functions.sh from your plugin.
+This can be done by

     source functions.sh

-or in the short form
+or even in a short form

     . functions.sh

-If you have installed check-library-functions by package, functions.sh might be placed in */usr/share/monitoring-common-shell-library/functions.sh*.
+If you have installed **monitoring-common-shell-library** as a software package (eg. .deb), *functions.sh* is usually located in

+    /usr/share/monitoring-common-shell-library/functions.sh

-## Embedding
+## Embedding it

-If you do not want to carry an extra file, just **concatenate** the contents of *functions.sh* to your monitoring plugin.
+Another way to integrate the library into your plugin, is to *concatenate** the contents of *functions.sh* to your monitoring plugin.

 But note: it might be harder to maintain your plugin if you want to update the functions provided by this library.

-## Replacing or Overriding Functions

-You may override any of the functions provided by using the included **rename_func()**.

-    rename_func show_help show_help_old
-    rename_func show_help_new show_help

-    show_help;      # now calls your new show_help() function
-    show_help_old;	# allows to access to old show_help() function
+Your plugin will probably remain more slim and efficient, if you choose the way "Including it"

 # Functions List

-See the function reference in `FUNCREF.md` that is automatically generated from *functions.sh*.
+See the automatically generated *function-reference* in `FUNCREF.md`, that is automatically generated from *functions.sh*.

 # Automated Testing

-monitoring-common-shell-library has been equipped with an built-in test-suite that tries to lead the provided functions up the garden path.
-It has been made quiet easy to start the test procedure:
+The **monitoring-common-shell-library** has been bundled with a built-in test-suite that tries to lead the provided functions up the garden path.
+It might not be that perfect, but at least ensures that the quality of the library is maintained.

-    cd tests/
-    make

-In case you like it more verbose, call the test-suite with *v=1*:

-    make v=1

-Even more curious folks may enable debugging by adding *d=1* (that also enables *verbose*):

-    make d=1
+See `README.md` in the `tests` directory for more information.

 # License

-GNU Affero General Public License v3.
-See LICENSE file for more information.
+All files are licensed by **GNU Affero General Public License v3**.
+See `LICENSE` file for more information.

 # Author